What Is Peptide Mapping?

 Small changes in protein structure can affect the safety and performance of biotherapeutic products.
 Peptide mapping helps scientists confirm that a protein has the correct structure and sequence.
 It is a key method used for protein characterization in biopharmaceutical research.

 This method can also identify protein variants, truncations, impurities, and degradation products.
+Early detection of these changes helps reduce development risk and supports informed decision-making during process development and manufacturing.
 Detecting these changes early helps reduce development risk and supports better decisions during process development and manufacturing.

-Because of its accuracy, many teams use peptide mapping for quality control, comparability studies, and regulatory submissions.
-Companies commonly apply it to monoclonal antibodies, recombinant proteins, and other biologics throughout the product lifecycle.
+Because of its specificity and ability to provide detailed sequence-level information, peptide mapping is widely used for quality control, comparability studies, and regulatory submissions.
+It is commonly applied to monoclonal antibodies, recombinant proteins, and other biologics throughout the product lifecycle.
 Learn More

 When Do You Need Peptide Mapping?